Mavericks vs. Pelicans Player Props Betting Odds

 |AST

-- Zion Williamson's 23.5 points per game average is 2.0 less than Sunday's over/under.
+- Tuesday's points prop bet for Zion Williamson is 25.5 points.
+That is 2.0 more than his season average of 23.5.

-- He has pulled down six rebounds per game, 1.5 less than his prop bet for Sunday's game (7.5).
+- He has averaged six rebounds per game, 0.5 less than his prop bet in Tuesday's game (6.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.